MatthieuStadelmann/Petition/README.md

 Full stack project where users can sign a petition and then access to all the sign-ups.

 ## Technology
-This application was built with AngularJS, Node.js & Jquery.
+This application was built with Handlebars, Node.js & Jquery.

 ## Link
 https://ms-petition.herokuapp.com/